Gitmaxd/ai-init/README.md

 ### 🔗 Step 1: Verify Symlinks

-AI Init automatically creates symlinks from `rules.yaml` to `.windsurfrules` and `.cursorrules` in your project root.
-These ensure that AI assistants can detect and apply your project rules.
+AI Init automatically creates symlinks from `rules.yaml` to `.windsurfrules`, `.cursorrules`, and `.clinerules` in your project root.
+These ensure that AI assistants and command-line tools can detect and apply your project rules.

 ### 🔄 Step 2: Populate the Rules File